antronerds/r2-tutorials/docs/One_Gene_View.md

 ---------------
 ![](_static/images/R2d2_logo.png)**Did you know that you can browse the gene expression values along the genome?**

-> *Once you have entered the genome browser with an attached dataset (like above), you can also navigate to / zoom out any other region in the genome.
+> *Once you have entered the genome browser with an attached dataset (like above), you can also navigate to or zoom out any other region in the genome.
 This allows you to look at the neighboring genes in a single go.
 >   It can be informative to separate the expression on the basis of a track.
 This can be achieved by selecting 'dataset\_track' from the sample dropdown in the middle panel.
 Finally, within the genome browser, the contents for a panel on the left side can be hidden from a view by setting the height to 0.*

 ---------------